microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_monitor/_index.md

 * Execute the script which will create Azure Log Analytics workspace, deploy the OMS agent on the Kubernetes cluster and tag the cluster
 * Delete the downloaded script

-* Once the script will complete it's run, you will have an Azure Arc connected cluster integrated with Azure Monitor for Containers.
+* Once the script will complete its run, you will have an Azure Arc connected cluster integrated with Azure Monitor for Containers.
-At the end of it's run, the script will generate a URL for you to click on, this URL will open a new browser tab leading to the Azure Monitor for Containers Insights page.
+At the end of its run, the script will generate a URL for you to click on, this URL will open a new browser tab leading to the Azure Monitor for Containers Insights page.

     > **Note: As the OMS start collecting telemetry from the cluster nodes and pods, it will take 5-10min for data to start show up in the Azure Portal.**